rackerlabs/support-how-to/content/how-to/cloud-servers/scheduled-images-faq/index.md

 avoid interfering with each other or with on-demand snapshots.
 The time before an image becomes active depends on the current network traffic load, among other things.
-We guarantee that all users receive the same best effort service.
+We guarantee that all users receive the same best-effort service.

 In using scheduled images, keep the following in mind: